Senior Living History: 1950 – 1959

 These programs were more than adequate to allow for the development of new facilities.
 Bruce Vladeck reports that a $100,000 loan from the SBA (the maximum offered) was enough to purchase a 25-bed nursing home at that time.
 (Vladeck, 1980) The new construction activity also raised awareness of the industry for both builders and lenders, drawing in new developers and providing additional financing from private sources, even for projects not covered by federal guarantees.

-This new activity was good for developers but may not have been so good for the public.
+This new activity was good for developers but may not have been beneficial for the public.
 The FHA was concerned with housing, not health care, and the medical criteria laid out in the Hill-Burton Act were not required for nursing homes built or remodeled using FHA or SBA funds.
-Worse yet, nursing homes built with private, non-government financing had no federal standards at all to adhere to.
+Worse yet, nursing homes built with private, non-government financing had no federal standards to adhere to.
 Many of these new facilities were designed for residential rather than medical needs, and many had no affiliation with hospitals or health care systems.

 Quality of Nursing Home Care National Concern